 2 sprig chive, chopped

-We’re now ready to cook.
-Make sure you have all your ingredients prepared and lined up in order so you won’t forget anything.
+Note: Make sure you have all your ingredients prepared and lined up in order so you won't forget anything.

 Note: Look closely at the colour.
 You would notice that the beef has taken on a light brown colour and appears a bit firm when cooked.